Synchronicity II: Reception

 Cash Box said the song "jumps with a contemporary rock drive" and praised Sting's vocal performance and Summers' and Copeland's "powerful" instrumental performances.

 Music video

 The music video for "Synchronicity II" was directed by Godley & Creme, filmed at a sound stage on the outskirts of London.
-In it the band are seen performing on top of giant piles of guitars, drums, junk, car parts, wires, with debris and papers flying about, punctuated by footage of Loch Ness for each chorus.
-The band members stood apart from each other on separate towers made of scaffolding, wearing dystopian outfits.
+In it the band are seen performing on top of giant piles of guitars, drums, junk, car parts, wires, with debris and papers flying about, with footage of Loch Ness appearing at three points.
+The band members stood apart from each other on separate towers made of scaffolding, wearing dystopian-inspired outfits.
 A misty and stormy appearance was created with air blowers and dry ice.
-During the filming, Copeland's tower caught fire and the crew started to leave the building.
+Andy Summers is seen playing a Gittler guitar.
+During filming, Copeland's tower caught fire and the crew started to leave the building.
 Creme told the director of photography to keep the cameras rolling despite the danger.